masterminds-kenya/social_network/checklist.md

 - [?]
 Make sure incoming audience data does not overwrite historical audience data.
 - [ ] Campaign Model
   - [ ] Can make a connection between a brand and a user.
-  - [ ] Define a campaign for each connection.
+  - [ ] Can create a campaign for each connection.
   - [ ] Allow admin to categorize posts to campaigns
 - [x] For all data collection on new users, move to external functions
 - [s] Refactor User data collection functions to work also work for Brands
 - [x] Create many function
+- [ ] Refactor create to account for both create one or create many
 - [s] Update many function
 - [s] Refine Brand Model with constructor function for translating from FB.
 - [s] Can update data for existing Brand accounts
 - [ ] Keep a DB table of worksheet ids?
   - [ ] Will we have multiple report views?
+- [s] DB Migration: Integrate flask-migrate?
+- [ ] Revisit structure for ON DELETE, ON UPDATE, and how related tables are loaded (lazy=?)
 - [?]
 Refine decision for fields from (overall user) insights data.

 ### Site Functionality